Decathlon/tzatziki/tzatziki-spring-jpa/README.md

   | 1  | Darth     | Vader    |

 # or alternatively
-Then the Users entities contains:
+Then the User entities contains:
   """
   id: 1
   firstName: Darth